Safe Community Policy 2021 v6

 - Medicinal Mindfulness Safe Community Policy, as outlined below

-To participate in any MM related services, all psychotherapists, psychedelic therapists, ministers, facilitators, guides, trainers, students, members, independent contractors, employees, directors, and professional service providers agree to follow these standards of basic ethical conduct.
+To participate in any MM related services, all psychotherapists, psychedelic therapists, ministers, practitioners, guides, trainers, students, members, independent contractors, employees, directors, and professional service providers agree to follow these standards of basic ethical conduct.
 This document also provides full disclosure to our members of MM community policies.

 The leadership of Medicinal Mindfulness fully recognizes that this is an evolving document and is therefore incomplete.
 This is shared, not in the spirit of creating a “right or wrong” polarity, but as part of an ongoing discussion regarding consensual agreements that support community sustainability and the reduction of harm.

 Any member of any MM related program is invited to ask questions, offer suggestions, recommendation, and changes to this policy by emailing firstname.lastname@example.org.

 This document is published on our website at: https://medicinalmindfulness.org/safe-community-policy/.

 The Safe Community Policy discusses important topics that are relevant to our community’s safety.